 There has been a sustained rise in global temperatures in the last half century.
 Scientists have shown that this trend will continue unless emissions of greenhouse gases into the atmosphere rebalance and stabilise.

 This Insight explains the trends in temperatures and emissions globally and in the UK.
 A separate Insight looks at the scientific basics of climate change.

 Long term global temperatures and emissions

 Trends in estimated annual mean global temperatures are illustrated in the chart below.
-It compares annual means to the overall average between 1961 and 1990.

 There is some uncertainty in these estimates, especially in the early part of this period.
-However, as the animated chart below shows, this uncertainty does not affect the overall warming trend.
+However, as the animated chart below shows, this does not affect the overall warming trend.

 The chart below looks at historical trends in emissions from two major man-made sources of CO2: burning fossil fuels and producing cement.

 Estimated UK greenhouse gas emissions have fallen by 49% between the 1990 baseline and 2020.
 Trends are shown in the following chart.